-Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 4.21 Coffee market development and trade promotion in Eastern and Southern Africa CFC/ICO/03FA Location: Tanzania, Uganda and Zimbabwe PEA: UNOPS [C] NRI Consultant Duration: 6 years: (10/00 - 09/06 - extended for 12 months until 09/07) Concluded: 2007 1.
-U\$\$9,101,301 2.
-U\$\$5,012,053 3.
-U\$\$2,540,141 Int. banks: U\$\$1,736,891 Local banks: U\$\$787,500 ICO: U\$\$15,750 4.
-U\$\$1,549,107 Proposal: EB-3604/96 & Add.1 Progress reports: ICC-86-3, ICC-95-2, ICC-97-1 (Annex I) ICC-98-1 (Annex I) Final report: ICC-100-1 (Summary) CD-Rom The project will develop and test coffee marketing systems that will respond to producer and trade needs, and strengthen public and private institutions to operate the systems.
+Section Project title and ID [related Fast Track] Location/ PEA/ Duration Total cost Major source of financing Co-financing Agency/donor Counterpart Contribution ICO document(s) Description Approval / Consideration Progress VSS recommendations and follow-up 2.22 Coffee market development and trade promotion in Eastern and Southern Africa CFC/ICO/03FA Location: Tanzania, Uganda and Zimbabwe PEA: UNOPS [C] NRI Consultant Duration: 6 years: (10/00 - 09/06 - extended for 12 months until 09/07) Concluded: 2007 1.
+US\$9,101,301 2.
+US\$5,012,053 3.
+US\$2,540,141 Int. banks: US\$1,736,891 Local banks: US\$787,500 ICO: US\$15,750 4.
+US\$1,549,107 Proposal: EB-3604/96 & Add.1 Progress reports: ICC-86-3, ICC-95-2, ICC-97-1 (Annex I) ICC-98-1 (Annex I) Final report: ICC-100-1 (Summary) CD-Rom The project will develop and test coffee marketing systems that will respond to producer and trade needs, and strengthen public and private institutions to operate the systems.
 It will promote improved access to the international market and introduce measures to minimise exposure to technical and price risks.
-CFC CC: Jul 1997 / CFC EB: Oct 1997 A summary of the final report was circulated to the 4.22 Worldwide comparative analysis of coffee-growing areas CFC/ICO/10FT Location: Colombia, Ecuador, Ethiopia, Guatemala, India, Indonesia, Kenya, Nicaragua, Tanzania and Uganda PEA: Scanagri Denmark A/S and partners (1st phase) NRI (2nd phase) Concluded: 1st phase: 2004 2nd phase: 2006 1.
-U\$\$120,000 2.
-U\$\$60,000 3.
-U\$\$60,000 European Commission 4.
-U\$\$0 Proposal: WP-Board 931/03 WP-Board 932/03 ICC-91-6 (Executive Summary) Full report of Phase 1 on CD-Rom ED-1985/06 and Rev. 1 (programme) ICC-95-4 (Executive Summary); ICC-96-3 (Final Executive Summary) CD-Rom (full report) This study was developed in two phases with the aim of exploring the possibility of carrying out practical diversification programmes within the framework of the fight against poverty in coffee producing areas and promoting rural income growth, taking into account the various constraints of each of the selected countries.
+ICO ICC: May 1997 CFC CC: Jul 1997 / CFC EB: Oct 1997 A summary of the final report was circulated to the Council in May 2008.
+2.23 Worldwide comparative analysis of coffee-growing areas CFC/ICO/10FT Location: Colombia, Ecuador, Ethiopia, Guatemala, India, Indonesia, Kenya, Nicaragua, Tanzania and Uganda PEA: Scanagri Denmark A/S and partners (1 st phase) NRI (2 nd phase) Concluded: 1 st phase: 2004 2 nd phase: 2006 US\$120,000 US\$60,000 US\$60,000 European Commission US\$0 Proposal: WP-Board 931/03 WP-Board 932/03 ICC-91-6 (Executive Summary) Full report of Phase 1 on CD-Rom ED-1985/06 and Rev. 1 (programme) ICC-95-4 (Executive Summary); ICC-96-3 (Final Executive Summary) CD-Rom (full report) This study was developed in two phases with the aim of exploring the possibility of carrying out practical diversification programmes within the framework of the fight against poverty in coffee producing areas and promoting rural income growth, taking into account the various constraints of each of the selected countries.
 The first phase analysed economic factors and conditions for improving competitiveness and diversification in coffee dependent areas, whilst the second phase identified conditions for successful diversification.
-CFC CC / CFC MD: Jul 2003 / CFC EB: Oct 2003
+ICO ICC: May 2003 CFC CC / CFC MD: Jul 2003 / CFC EB: Oct 2003 The final report for the first phase was circulated in Sep 2004.
+A workshop on the potential for diversification in coffee exporting countries was held in May 2006 to discuss the NRI's findings and recommendations.
+Copies of the presentations are available on the ICO website.
+This project also generated a tool to assess costs and profitability by examining the distribution of value through the coffee marketing chain and a copy is available from the ICO Secretariat on request.